-Warren Buffett famously said, "Be fearful when others are greedy and be greedy when others are fearful."
+Warren Buffett famously said, “Be fearful when others are greedy and be greedy when others are fearful.”
 And you’d love nothing more than to be that kind of long-term thinker, willing to invest in the future when others are running for cover.
 Of course, Buffett has his $60-billion fortune to cushion the risks associated with his maverick tendencies.
-You, on the other hand, are saddled with a shortage of cash and a coterie of colleagues who believe the right response to the slow-to-fully-recover economy is to stay hunkered down, slash costs to the bone, and wait for the storm to pass.
+You, on the other hand, may be saddled with a shortage of cash and a coterie of colleagues who believe the right response in a risk economy is to stay hunkered down, slash costs to the bone, and wait for the storm to pass.
 What’s a frustrated would-be business-grower to do?

-You can aim for growth in a sluggish economy.
-In fact, now is the perfect time to do so, because your competitors are probably still distracted by the problems brought on by said economy.
-You just need to consider alternate (cheaper) ways of going about it.
+Now is the perfect time to aim for growth.
+Consider alternate (cheaper) ways of going about it.
 If you’re trying to grow your business-to-business company these days using old, costly, inefficient methods, you’re probably doomed to failure.
 The good news is you don’t have to go that route.
-You’ve probably tightened up other areas of your operation since the economy went south—and you can do the same with your growth efforts.
+You’ve probably tightened up other areas of your operation since the economy has been rocky—and you can do the same with your growth efforts.

 Here are five small-budget growth ideas you can use right now: